awhitney42/YumYumDonut/README.md

 `9 c=int(j/2):x=peek(v+(j-c*2))+d+(c*b):x=x-int(x/239)*239:pokev+j,x:return`

-This line still seems like a bit of magic to me, and I wrote it!
-The BASIC code, however, is actually quite simple once you understand the possible values of **j** and **d** that might be present when the sub is called and how they affect the sprite movement.
+This still seems like a bit of magic to me, and I wrote it!
+The BASIC code, however, is actually quite simple once you understand the possible values of **j** and **d** that might be present when sub 9 is called and how they affect the sprite movement.
 The explanation here is very long, but the goal is to sure it is understood how this one line (interacting with lines 2, 3, and 6 where **j** and **d** are calculated) can control all sprite movement in the entire game!

 The first statement `c=int(j/2)` calculates a value of **c** as follows: